DIRECTED ENERGY PROFESSIONAL SOCIETY

 Directed energy (DE) presents unique capabilities to the warfighter, delivering viable effects and achieving the intended goals while minimizing collateral damage.
 The technology must be refined to produce measurable, reliable offensive action, while building native systems resilient to adversary DE attack.

-Participation in this two-day workshop will be by-invitation only due to space limitations.
-Invitees are expected to participate in breakout sessions of the Workshop.
+Participation in this two-day workshop was by-invitation only due to space limitations.
+Invitees participated in breakout sessions of the Workshop.

 Workshop Contacts